 Wild Leeks or Ramps are only available during a short Spring season.
 Make the most of your foraging harvest by preserving them in this delicious and versatile pesto.

 In North America Wild Leeks are one of the first Spring time wild edibles to emerge as the growing season begins.
 They are found in higher altitudes in Québec, Ontario, and even farther west in Alberta and British Columbia.
 Their uniquely pungent, garlic flavour makes them quite popular with chefs and foragers alike.
-It’s this popularity that also has threatened their availability and they must be sustainably harvested so as not to decimate wild populations.
+This popularity has also threatened their availability and they must be sustainably harvested so as not to decimate wild populations.
 If you are going to forage for ramps be sure to follow provincial regulations and mindfully harvest the wild leeks by:

 - taking only a single leaf, leaving the other leaf and bulb intact; OR